mtian8/Tensorflow_Tutorial/README.md

 ## __Introduction:__

-- **Linear Regression** as __single layer, single neuron model__ to motivate the introduction of Neural Networks as Universal Approximators that are modeled as collections of neurons connected in an acyclic graph
+- **Linear Regression** as __single layer, single neuron model__ to motivate the introduction of Neural Networks as Universal Approximators that are modeled as collections of neurons.

 - __Loss/Error functions__, __Gradient Decent__, __Backpropagation__, etc